 The Importance of Editing and Revising Translations

-Quality Assurance: Editing and revising are key to maintaining high-quality translations.
-They help identify and correct errors, inconsistencies, or awkward phrasing in the translated text.
+Quality Assurance: The key to maintaining the quality of the translation lies in editing and revising.
+These are very important procedures in detecting and correcting errors, inconsistencies, or awkward phrasing in the translated text.

-Clarity and Coherence: Editors and revisers ensure that the translated text is clear and coherent, making sure the message of the source text is accurately conveyed in the target language.
+Clarity and coherence: Editors and revisers assure that the translated text is clear and coherent, meaning the message in the source text flows accurately into the target language.

 The Process of Editing and Revising Translations